maxdelayer/DLUQuickstart/README.md

     - Run/Restart Nexus Dashboard: `./servermanager.sh -d`
     - Turn off Nexus Dashboard: `./servermanager.sh -dk`
   - Get the status of the server and dashboard `./servermanager.sh -s`
-  - TIP: you can also use standard `systemctl` commands to manage the server such as `systemctl --user start dlu.service` or `systemctl --user stop nexus.service`
+  - *TIP:* you can also use standard `systemctl` commands to manage the server such as `systemctl --user start dlu.service` or `systemctl --user stop nexus.service`

 - Go to your domain in a web browser to access Nexus Dashboard
   - Log in with that admin account to generate keys
-    - Tip: Making one key with an absurd number of uses will reduce the amount of times you need to generate keys for new players since you can re-use that key
+    - Tip: keys can have multiple uses, or be disabled
   - Give players a valid play key you generated and then direct them to that website to create their accounts
   - Direct players to 'https://[your domain]/static/boot.cfg' to download the boot.cfg file they need to tell their client to connect to your server.
 They can also download this from the link at the bottom of the 'about' page in nexus dashboard.